cyrusirandoust/cyrusirandoust.github.io/_posts/2024-08-03-microsoft-sentinel-solving-access-issues-device-registration-block-classic-conditional-access-policy.md

 Despite my extensive troubleshooting efforts, which included reviewing Conditional Access policies and checking device compliance, I couldn't pinpoint the issue.
 A comment from Haas Daniel, buried within what seemed like an AI-generated response from Microsoft, redirected my focus to Conditional Access, specifically to the possibility of legacy "Classic policies." https://learn.microsoft.com/en-sg/answers/questions/1664174/not-allowing-to-connect-sentinel-data-connector-wi?source=docs

 For those who have been working with Microsoft for a long time, encountering issues related to Classic policies is not uncommon.
-My tenant, created in early 2012 with Intune activated since 2018, likely had such a policy in place.
+This customer tenant, created in early 2012 with Microsoft Intune activated since 2018, likely had such a policy in place.
 Traditional Conditional Access policies were not causing the issue; rather, it was an old Classic policy that was blocking access.

 ### Troubleshooting with Conditional Access and Sign-In Logs